daniel-keogh/gesture-tetris/README.md

 $ npm run serve
 ```

-You should then be able to open a local dev server at http://localhost:8080.
+You should then be able to view the application in your browser at http://localhost:8080.

 ### Create a Production Build